 Five South Australian properties fit for a Duke and Duchess

-The Duke and Duchess of Sussex are due to arrive on the sunny shores of Oceania in October 2018, more than three decades after Charles and Diana embarked on their first tour of the region.
-Harry and Meghan will be meeting and greeting crowds across Australia, New Zealand, Fiji and Tonga, as well as enjoying some sporting action at the Invictus Games – this year held in Sydney.
+The Duke and Duchess of Sussex arrived on the sunny shores of Oceania in October 2018, more than three decades after Charles and Diana embarked on their first tour of the region.
+Harry and Meghan met the crowds across Australia, New Zealand, Fiji and Tonga.
+They also enjoyed some sporting action at the Invictus Games – which was held in Sydney.

-As you’d expect, the royal couple won’t be hostel hopping, couch surfing or Airbnb-ing.
-They’re tipped to be spending their nights in one of Sydney’s finest ocean-front villas, among other opulent Antipodean retreats.
+As you’d expect, the royal couple were not hostel hopping, couch surfing or Airbnb-ing.
+They spent their nights in one of Sydney’s finest ocean-front villas, among other opulent Antipodean retreats.

 We’ve hand-picked some of our favourite properties in Adelaide and across South Australia, fit for a Duke and Duchess.
 So – even if you aren’t royalty – you can experience a royal standard of stay during your own South Australia holiday.